Summary: The Tracker S is identical to the Tracker3 with the following exceptions:

 As with the Tracker3, the scan (aka "big picture") mode is excellent, the indication of a close proximity multiple-burial is nice, and the signal suppression seems very functional (albeit limited).
 And although the two-digit display, the shorter reception range, displaying two people when there are multiple transmitters rather than displaying the number of transceivers, and the small on/transmit/search dial are less than ideal, the Tracker S is a solid contender

 The lower-priced "S" model targets price sensitive purchasers.
 The savings of only $35 (at the time of this writing) for a transceiver that you can't update, has a smaller display, and lacks a motion sensor probably isn't a bargain.
+If you are considering both the Tracker S and the Tracker3, I'd lean toward the Tracker3.

 |Marking:||Yes (1 for 1 minute)|